 I used to be a librarian, but now I have adventures with my kids, sell vintage wares, write, and take photos.
 My evenings are spent in nerdy pursuits with my husband.
 There is nothing I love more than a questionable thrift store or an estate sale with a sign that says “selling entire contents of home.”

 Thrifting, photography, homemaking and art are my passions.
 I relish being out in nature, working in my garden, and going on day trips.
 I love reading, especially nonfiction, fantasy, and science fiction.
 Making fun of bad movies is a hobby of mine, as is decorating my home with vintage finds and watching Star Trek: TNG.
 I fell in love with goats after one tried to eat the pants right off my body at a county fair.

 I keep a small unruly garden and cook a family meal most nights.
 I love creating thrifted terrariums filled with succulents.
 The California Poppy is a favorite of mine.
 I used to make a bento for lunch every day.
+Now, I make one for my daughter.
 I love to organize, make lists, and cross things off said lists.
 But I especially love going through piles of stuff in thrift stores.